chaecha3/AI-content-moderation/README.md

 ## 🔐 License

-This work is shared under the **Creative Commons Attribution 4.0 (CC BY 4.0)** license.
-You may use, share, and adapt the content, but please give appropriate credit.
+Sharing this work is generally not allowed as this work is only for career-pursuing purposes.

 ---

 ## 🛡️ Disclaimer

 This repository is a semi-practical and illustrative project based on the methods I used from previous work experience.
-None of the confidential information or data will be shown here.
-Everything is either reconstructed or simulated.
+Almost no confidential information or data will be shown here.
+My experience from my previous work will be reconstructed or simulated.
 This reflects my personal understanding and work process only.
 And Did i use AI for this?
 100% yes, but just for refining and helping me with python grammar.